 A great mop should be simple to care for long after you’ve bought it.
 Look for models with machine-washable heads—this is not only more sustainable and hygienic, but it also saves you money on disposable pads.
 Of course, even the best mop heads wear out eventually.
 Most need to be replaced every three months or so to keep cleaning effectively.
 Before you decide on a mop, it’s a smart move to check that affordable refills are readily available.
 This ensures your mop will remain a reliable part of your cleaning routine for years to come.

-Manual vs. Electric: Which Spin Mop is Right for You?
+Manual vs. Electric: Which Spin Mop Is Right for You?

 Deciding between a manual and an electric spin mop really comes down to your cleaning style and needs.
 Do you prefer hands-on control, or would you rather have a tool that does most of the heavy lifting for you?
 Both have fantastic benefits for hardwood floors, but they offer very different experiences.
 Let's break down what makes each type special so you can find your perfect match.